 The three OSIRs were subsequently re-printed or quoted in a number of media reports alleging that DHS I&A was engaging in intelligence activities outside the scope of its mission and inconsistent with applicable intelligence collection and reporting laws and guidelines, as well as impugning the freedom of the press and lawful First Amendment activities.
+Mr. Murphy was temporarily detailed from I&A to a different position in DHS, and he subsequently filed a whistleblower complaint to the DHS OIG alleging that the detail constituted unlawful retaliation.

-The media attention, and confusion regarding the scope of authorized collection activities in the context of long-duration mass protests associated with significant violence and destruction created substantial concern within the I&A workforce.
+The media attention, temporary reassignment of Mr. Murphy and confusion regarding the scope of authorized collection activities in the context of long-duration mass protests associated with significant violence and destruction created substantial concern within the I&A workforce.
 In